How to File Your Child’s First Income Tax Return

 2. Gather Necessary Documents:

 Before starting the filing process, you must gather all the necessary documents.
-This includes income statements, such as W-2 forms from employers or 1099-INT forms for bank interest income.
+This includes income statements, such as W-2 forms from employers or 1099-INT forms for interest income from banks.
 If your child has investments, you'll need statements from brokerage accounts or other financial institutions.

 3. Choose the Filing Status: